 If bird-watching is your bag, Carbon County boasts a whole bevy of feathered residents.

 Carbon County’s variety of habitats provide for excellent bird-watching opportunities.
 Just ask Palma Jack, a volunteer instructor at the Carbon County Higher Education Center.
-Jack, who teaches introduction to bird watching, is an enthusiast as well.
+Jack, who taught introduction to bird watching, is an enthusiast as well.

 “One of my favorite places is Saratoga Lake.
 It’s such a great bird sanctuary,” Jack said.
 At Saratoga Lake, one can spot in the marshes shorebirds like avocets, striking black-and-white stilts with red legs, sandpipers, plovers and long-billed dowitchers.
 Mid to late April, pelicans will roost at the lake in